 So, I offered him silence, refusing to respond.
 Interestingly, this person then proceeded to repeat his entire argument to me, more expectantly the second time.
 It was clear to me that he was seeking my affirmation, first of his viewpoint, which would have meant using his personal experience to erase my own and my well-considered opinions.
 But even more insidious was the obvious insistence on his own comfort.
 I was being asked not only to hold back from challenging him but his uphold his comfort by affirming his beliefs.

 I refused to do either.

-I myself wonder sometimes if saying nothing is a cop out.
-But the more I engage is disruption and watch my clients doing this same hard work, the more I understand just how much energy it takes to withhold, to actively keep someone contending with their discomfort by refusing to agree, refusing to nod or laugh or smile, refusing to even seem to accede to the bias.
-Refusal is a form a disruption.
+I myself wonder sometimes if saying nothing is a cop-out.
+But the more I engage in disruption and watch my clients doing this same hard work, the more I understand just how much energy it takes to withhold, to actively keep someone contending with their discomfort by refusing to agree, refusing to nod or laugh or smile, refusing to even seem to accede to the bias.
+Refusal is a form of disruption.
 It’s also demanding and exhausting.